 It has been awhile now since Pinterest has given its pinners the ability to pin videos.

-But I was blown away by what I saw last night, and then, again, this morning when I checked the data of a video that I pinned.
+But I was blown away by what I discovered last night, and then, again, this morning when I checked the data of a video that I pinned.

 If you are using Pinterest for brand awareness, then I highly recommend that you pin your own videos on that platform.

 “Pinterest doesn’t work,” they said.
-I always have to qualify that sweeping generalization.
+I always have to step back and qualify that sweeping generalization.
+And to do that, at the back of my mind, are some questions:

-One of the key metrics on Pinterest for brand awareness that I for accounts we handle is video views.
+One of the key metrics on Pinterest for brand awareness that I keep an eye out for accounts we handle is video views.

 What was the video that I pinned?